You can read about last years’ winners and awards below and also see the sort of questions we ask in the application process.

 Networking is key to success and if you are lucky enough to win an FLA then you automatically join a networking group called FUTURES.
 They hold quarterly events for all previous winners and it’s a great way of meeting like-minded people in the industry and really getting to know them.
 You can find out more details here – nabs.org.uk/FUTURES or contact the team directly through [email protected].

-Applications are now open.
-Once completed and submitted, a panel of judges will review all applications and the final short-listed candidates are invited to meet the panel for a 15-minute interview.
+Applications will re-open in September 2018.
+Once completed and submitted, a panel of judges will review all applications and the final shortlisted candidates are invited to meet the panel for a 15-minute interview.

 Remember we are looking for leaders who are dedicated to growing their career in our industry.
 In your application aim to demonstrate your leadership approach and experience so far, bring to life your leadership potential and style.
 Here are some Winners Testimonials & Tips:

 Looking back at my form a year on it’s a true reflection of me – the whole me – my journey, my story.
 Not just ‘work me’.
 And it talks in a very frank and honest way.
 Use the form to really represent who you are and the impact the course will have on the future you.

 The main impact the WACL FLA has had is to boost my confidence, and in tandem inspire me to support other women wherever possible.
 In winning the award in the first place, it made me feel that I had a perspective on leadership that was worthwhile sharing with the world, and secondly the course I undertook directly tackled some of the issues I had faced in lacking confidence in myself.